Burt Hummel: Season 6

 Burt first appears in "A Wedding".
 Rachel does not want to sit next to Sam Evans (Chord Overstreet) at Santana Lopez (Naya Rivera) and Brittany Pierce's (Heather Morris) wedding.
 She states that Burt and Carole will be there, and that she hasn't been talking with them recently (presumably since Finn's death), and doesn't want to hurt them.
 Mercedes Jones (Amber Riley) reassures her that they'll want her to move on, just like they did with their first spouses' death.
 They both indeed support her to find love again with Sam.
 He officiates the wedding, which much to his surprise, his son is also getting married.
 He is in the flashback episode "2009", which is set during the same time period as the show's pilot episode.
 Burt is contacted by McKinley High counsellor Emma Pillsbury (Jayma Mays) to tell him that Kurt seemed to be isolated and had shown interest in a pamphlet on suicide.
 Burt tells Kurt that he must join a school team within a week, or face punishment.
-Although Burt had meant a sports team, when Kurt enthusiastically tells Burt that he has join the glee club, he accepts this as an adequate substitute in part due to its competitive aspect.
+Although Burt had meant a sports team, when Kurt enthusiastically tells Burt that he has joined the glee club, he accepts this as an adequate substitute in part due to its competitive aspect.
 In the show's final episode, "Dreams Come True", Burt and Carole attend the rededication ceremony of the McKinley High auditorium in the year 2020, when it is renamed the "Finn Hudson Memorial Auditorium".
 He enjoys the final performance from the New Directions of all generations and takes a bow with the other Glee Cast members.